top of page

 Burnout recovery requires rest and rediscovery

-Your body is worn out so you must take things easy for awhile.
+Your body is worn out so you must remove the stressors and take things easy for awhile.
 And this means at least a month, not a fortnight off or a long weekend!

 Just as a mobile phone needs recharging, we need these aspects in our lives.
 They energise and support us.